open-canada/vitals/docs/analysis.md

 Source:
 -	COVID-19 Cases and Hospitalizations by COVID-19 Vaccination Status and Previous COVID-19 Diagnosis — California and New York, May–November 2021, <https://www.cdc.gov/mmwr/volumes/71/wr/mm7104e1.htm>

-Conclusion:  Data from California and New York shows that *natural immunity* with or without vaccine provided significantly reduced  number of hospitalization in the age of delta. *Natural immunity without vaccine* shows higher hospitation case reduction, compared to *Natural immunity with vaccine*.
+Conclusion:  Data from California and New York show that *natural immunity* with or without vaccine provided significantly reduced  number of hospitalization in the age of delta. *Natural immunity without vaccine* resulted in less  hospitations compared to *Natural immunity with vaccine*.

 ### Other sources: